Felix-Annaman/RF-Project/README.md

-# Recipe-Final
+## Recipe Finder

-This is a web application that allows users to search for recipes based on ingredients they have on hand.
-The app uses the Edamam Recipe Search API to retrieve recipes based on user input and Bootstrap to create a responsive UI.
-Users can enter the ingredients they have on hand and the app will display a list of recipes that can be made with those ingredients.
-Users can also save their favorite recipes and view them on subsequent visits.
+Recipe Finder is a web application that allows users to search for recipes based on ingredients.
+It fetches data from TheMealDB API and displays the recipes in a card layout.
+Each card contains an image of the meal, the name of the meal, and a button to view more details about the recipe.

+## Features
+* Search Recipes: Users can search for recipes by entering an ingredient in the search field.
+The application fetches and displays all meals that include the entered ingredient.
+*
+* View Recipe Details: When a user clicks on the "View Recipe" button on a meal card, the application fetches and displays more details about the recipe.
+This includes the meal image, meal name, cooking instructions, and details about the country of origin.
+*
+* Country Details: The application fetches and displays details about the country of origin for each meal.
+This includes the country's population, region, and subregion.
+*
+* Default Recipes: When the page loads, the application displays a set of default recipes.

-## Technologies Used
+## API Used

-- HTML
-- CSS
-- JavaScript
-- Bootstrap
-- Edamam Recipe Search API
--Nutritionix API

-## Usage

-To use the app, simply enter the ingredients you have on hand in the search bar and click the "Search" button.
-The app will retrieve recipes that can be made with those ingredients and display them on the screen.
-To save a recipe, click the "Save" button next to the recipe.
-To view saved recipes, click the "Saved Recipes" button in the navigation bar.
+* TheMealDB API: Used to fetch the recipes and meal details.
+* REST Countries API: Used to fetch the details about the country of origin for each meal.

 ## Installation